lpwgroup/torsiondrive/README.md

 # DihedralScanner
-Dihedral Scanner Class Developed From https://github.com/lpwgroup/crank

-DihedralScanner class is designed to create a dihedral grid, and fill in optimized geometries and energies into the grid, by running wavefront propagations of constrained optimizations.
+Crank is designed to create a dihedral grid, and fill in optimized geometries and energies into the grid, by running wavefront propagations of constrained optimizations.

 ## Dependencies